TomDankel/Go-TaskScheduler/README.md

 ## Introduction

-This Repository contains a Thread package and a Scheduler package.
-The Thread package allows the user to interact with Go Routines as well as stop and pause them.
-The Scheduler Package provides an EDF (Earliest Deadline First) Scheduler.
-Also a thesis about this
+This Repository contains a Task package and a EDFScheduler package.
+The TAsk package allows the user to interact with Go Routines as well as stop and pause them.
+The EDFScheduler Package provides an EDF (Earliest Deadline First) Scheduler.
-Topic can be found in the document folder.

 ## Authors